TheRubick/devops-exercises/topics/terraform/README.md

 </b></details>

 <details>
 <summary>One of the engineers in your team complains the inline shell scripts are quite big and maintaining them in Terraform files seems like a bad idea.
-What would you do?</summary><br><b>
+What would you do? ✅ </summary><br><b>

 A good solution for not including shell scripts inline (as in inside terraform configuration files) is to keep them in a separate file and then use the terraform `templatefile` function to render and get them as a string

 </b></details>

 <details>
 <summary>You noticed a lot of your Terraform code/configuration is duplicated, between repositories and also within the same repository between different directories.
-What one way you may adopt that will help handling with that?</summary><br><b>
+What one way you may adopt that will help handling with that? ✅ </summary><br><b>

 Using Terraform modules can help greatly with duplicated code and so different environments for example (staging and production) can reuse the same code by using the same modules.

 </b></details>

 <details>
 <summary>You noticed your Terraform code includes quite a lot of hardcoded values (like ports, subnets, ...) and they are duplicated in many locations.
-How'd you deal with it?</summary><br><b>
+How'd you deal with it? ✅ </summary><br><b>

 Using variables might not be a good solution because some things shouldn't be exposed and accidentally overridden.
 In such case you might want to use the concept of `locals`

 </b></details>

 <details>
 <summary>Every time there is a change in tags standards (for example your team decided to change one of the tags' name) you find yourself changing tags in multiple files and you find the process quite tedious.
-What can be done about it?</summary><br><b>
+What can be done about it? ❎ </summary><br><b>

 Instead of defining tags at resource level, consider using `default_tags` as part of the provider configuration.

 </b></details>

 <details>
 <summary>You would like to change the name of a resource but afraid to cause downtime.
-What can be done?</summary><br><b>
+What can be done? ✅ </summary><br><b>

 If it's a matter of changing a resource name, you could make use of `terraform state mv <ORIGINAL_RESOURCE_NAME> <NEW_RESOURCE_NAME>`

 </b></details>

 <details>
 <summary>You try to deploy a cluster and an app on that cluster, but the app resource was created before the cluster.
-How to manage such situation?</summary><br><b>
+How to manage such situation? ✅ </summary><br><b>

 Use the meta-argument `depends_on` in the app resource definition.
 This way the app will depend on the cluster resource and order will be maintained in creation of the resources.